eth0net/AnimalHemogen/README.md

 - Animal hemogen is less effective than human hemogen
 - Added support for bloodfeeding directly from animals
 - Extra bloodfeeder precept for Ideology DLC (if present)
+- Support for Hemogen Extractor and TastyHemo (if present)

 ## Future Plans